 “On my return, I had a good many calls waiting for me.
 There had been a great many more people present than we anticipated; every female architect in the greater Chicago area must have been there; the floral arrangements from Australia were astonishing.
 We had had no idea how much interest there is in this woman!”

-Now, the small memorial plaque for Marion is a regular stop for all tours of Graceland Cemetery sponsored by the Chicago Architectural Foundation, and public awareness of Marion’s reputation is spreading.
-The annual meeting of the Walter Burley Griffin Society in America took place in Evanston two years ago and will take place in Beverly in June.
+The small memorial plaque for Marion is a regular stop for all tours of Graceland Cemetery sponsored by the Chicago Architectural Foundation, and public awareness of Marion’s reputation is continuing to spread.